Battle of Changping: Aftermath

 Bai Qi wanted to take advantage of the victory and quickly lay siege to Handan, but guarding and feeding the large number of prisoners of war would be a huge burden, and releasing them was out of the question because the newly subdued local population was still hostile to Qin rule and these Zhao captives would likely get reconscripted or participate in revolts.
 As a one-off solution, Bai Qi ordered the captured Zhao soldiers all to be executed, presumably by being buried alive; only 240 of the youngest soldiers were spared and released back to Zhao to spread terror.
 Han dynasty historian Sima Qian stated in his chronicle (written about 150 years later) that over 450,000 Zhao soldiers were killed during and after the battle.

+However, King Zhaoxiang wanted to delay the offensive so the troopers could rest, turning down Bai Qi's request to lay siege upon Handan.
+In frustration, Bai Qi resigned and refused to lead the army again when the king asked him the following year, citing that the window of opportunity had long passed.
+King Zhaoxiang was angered by Bai Qi's defiance and ordered his death by forced suicide.
+The Qin army then carried the war into Zhao under other Qin generals, but were met with heavy resistance.
+Lord Pingyuan of Zhao also successfully procured aid from the states of Chu and Wei, leading to a devastating Qin defeat at the Battle of Handan, which halted the Qin campaigns of expansion for almost three decades.

+Long-term, the Battle of Changping had profound consequences.
 Prior to the campaign, Zhao had been one of the most militarily powerful states of the Warring States and arguably the only one that could resist Qin's expansion.
-Although Qin was later defeated at the Siege of Handan and eventually made to stop waging campaigns, as three years of war financially and domestically exhausted both states, Zhao never recovered from the loss of manpower due to this defeat, while within a decade Qin recovered to its full strength and gained complete dominance over the other states.
-Forty years later in 221 BC, Qin would use this dominance to conquer all the other states and unify China.
+Instead, it never recovered from the loss of manpower at Changping.
+Meanwhile, three years of war had financially and domestically exhausted Qin as well, but within a decade Qin recovered to its full strength and gained complete strategic dominance over the other states.
+Forty years later in 221 BC, Qin would conquer all other states under King Zhaoxiang's great-grandson King Zheng, and unifying all of China under a centralized dynasty for the first time in the country's history.